 This NICEATM report describes (1) evaluation of 232 retrospective paired in vitro and in vivo eye irritation and (2) generation and evaluation of data for 16 agrochemical formulations in a variety of in vitro test methods to support development of a defined approach for eye irritation testing.
 The report also discusses issues associated with reliance on animal data as a reference for the evaluation of new testing approaches.

 Potential eye irritants can be identified without animal testing using defined approaches to testing and assessment.
 A defined approach consists of:

 - A data interpretation procedure (e.g., machine-learning model, flowchart, or decision tree through which the data are evaluated).

 NICEATM is collaborating with the PETA International Science Consortium Ltd. (PETA-ISC), EPA, and member companies of the trade association CropLife America to develop an in vitro defined approach for classification of eye irritation potential of agrochemical formulations.
 This public-private partnership was established as a means to develop confidence in non-animal methods for identifying potential eye irritants and thus encourage adoption and use.
-Results of Phase 1 of the study were presented in a poster (Choksi et al.) at the 2019 SOT Annual Meeting; results of Phase 2 were described in a poster presentation (Choksi et al.) at the 2020 Annual Meeting of the American Society for Cellular and Computational Toxicology.
+This project is described in a poster (Choksi et al.) presented at the 11th World Congress on Alternatives and Animal Use in the Life Sciences.

 Details of the Study